Wiera Gran: Collaboration case

 Wiera Gran later tried to emigrate to Israel where she had to face similar accusations by Jonas Turkow, Adolf Berman, and Pesach Burstein and was boycotted.
 She attempted to clear her name in courts there but the trial was finally suspended in 1982.
 Antoni Marianowicz, who was 16 at the time of Germany's invasion of Poland, considered the accusations to be "profoundly idiotic", but Marianowicz says himself in his book that he stayed for most of the war outside of the ghetto in "Aryan" Warsaw.
 Marianowicz claims Wiera Gran was a "singer and only a singer" and was known to him for her philanthropy.
 In her book Sztafeta Oszczerców published in 1980 in Paris, Gran gives her own account of events and argues her innocence accusing Jonas Turkow of collaboration with the Gestapo.
 Joanna Szczęsna in 2010 Gazeta Wyborcza Szczęsna posits that the accusations against Gran were based on personal animosities between Gran and Jonas Turkow and Władyslaw Szpilman.
 Szczęsna quotes, from documents preserved in the Jewish Historical Institute in Warsaw, statements made by Grans friends such as Jerzy Jurandot, Krystyna Żywulska and Izabela Czajka-Stachowicz, all of whom claimed that the accusations against Wiera Gran were based on hearsay.

+Wiera Gran is buried in the Cimetière parisien de Pantin, a North Eastern suburb of Paris.